2001 Oklahoma Wranglers season

 The 2001 Oklahoma Wranglers season was the seventh and ultimately final season for the Arena Football League franchise, and the second in Oklahoma City.
-The team was coached by Bob Cortese and played their home games at The Myriad in Oklahoma City.
+The team was coached by Bob Cortese and played their home games at the Myriad Convention Center in Oklahoma City.
 The Wranglers came off a 7–7 record from the previous season and a loss in the second round of the AFL playoffs.
 They finished the season with a 5–9 record.